 The Responsible Entity is a wholly owned subsidiary of TFS Corporation Ltd and therefore Directors do not hold any shares in the Responsible Entity directly.
-Directors' interests in TFS Corporation Ltd are disclosed in the Corporate Management section of this PDS.
 The Directors of the Responsible Entity may receive Director's Fees from the Responsible Entity's own funds.